Heat || Definition, Sources, Characteristics & Applications

 Heat

-- Heat is a form of Energy which can be felt but cannot seen.
+• Heat is a form of energy that can be felt but cannot be seen.

 Definition of Heat